Dr. Joe Bertolino*

 In 2005 Karen transferred to Showboat as Operations Controller and then was promoted to Vice President of Finance.
 Karen received the corporate Excellence in Leadership award for her efforts leading the cash-load optimization program – a brand initiative – which garnered exemplary results for the property and she headed up a discretionary comp analysis program which resulted in substantial cost-savings for the property.
 In 2008, she was named Assistant General Manager, where she was responsible for overseeing the strategic and operational direction of the following departments ~ Casino Credit, Customer Service, Hotel Operations, Property Operations (Facilities and EVS), Slot Operations, Security and Table Games.

 In 2011, Karen transferred to the Center Boardwalk properties and held such positions as Assistant General Manager and Vice President of Finance (Bally’s, Caesars and Showboat).
 In 2017, Karen was promoted to Regional Vice President of Finance for Bally’s, Caesars and Harrah’s.
+In 2023, she was promoted to Senior Vice President and General Manager of Caesars Atlantic City hotel-casino.

 A Certified Public Accountant and Certified Fraud Examiner, Karen earned a Bachelor of Arts degree in Business Administration with a concentration in Accounting from Stockton University and a Master’s of Science degree in Taxation from Temple University.